 You may think getting rid of mice isn’t a huge priority.
 How much harm could they truly cause?
 Unfortunately, the answer is a lot.
 Mice may appear to be all cute and cuddly… but don’t be fooled!
 They can cause some serious destruction to your home and health.
+This is why hiring a professional pest control company will benefit you greatly.

 are mice really a threat?
 I’m not convinced.

-The short answer is absolute.
+The short answer is absolutely.
 Mice are known as nibblers, meaning they’ll put anything and everything in their mouth, even electrical wires.
 In fact, experts have found that nearly a quarter of house fires can be traced back to damage caused by a rodent.
 Although they’re small, their teeth are mighty and can puncture wood, plastic, vinyl, aluminum and even concrete if not cured properly.

 Not only are they destructive, but they’re also a threat to your health.
 It’s estimated that rodents invade nearly 21 million homes in the U.S. every winter, and we’re not talking gifted pet mice during the holidays.
 A wild mouse infestation can cause way more than just a headache for families.
-Exposure to their droppings, urine, and saliva can cause serious illnesses such as hantavirus, bubonic plague and salmonellosis.
+Exposure to their droppings, urine, and saliva can cause serious illnesses such as hantavirus, bubonic plague, and salmonellosis.
 Their destruction combined with being carriers of the infectious disease makes these little critters a major cause for concern.

 5 Easy steps for getting rid of mice